-WARNING: Do not attempt a manual adjustment to control the engine speed.
+WARNING: Do not attempt to physically adjust or control the engine speed.
 Equipment damage or personal injury may result.

 LOW VOLTAGE

 The computer monitors the voltage output of the generator.
 If voltage sensors indicate that voltage has dropped below a preset level, the engine will automatically shut down.
 Once the unit has shutdown, the computer is automatically reset when you restart the engine.